tier4/AWSIM/docs/UserGuide/ProjectGuide/ExternalLibraries/RGLUnityPlugin/index.md

 ## SceneManager
 Each scene needs `SceneManager` component to synchronize models between *Unity* and `RGL`.
 On every frame, it detects changes in the *Unity's* scene and propagates the changes to native `RGL` code.
 When necessary, it obtains *3D* models from *GameObjects* on the scene, and when they are no longer needed, it removes them.

-Three different strategies to interact with in-simulation *3D* models are implemented. `SceneManager` uses one of the following policies to construct the scene in RGL:
+Three different strategies to interact with in-simulation *3D* models are implemented. `SceneManager` uses one of the following policies to construct the scene in `RGL`:

 - `Only Colliders` - data is computed based on the colliders only, which are geometrical primitives or simplified *Meshes*.
 This is the fastest option, but will produce less accurate results, especially for the animated entities.
 - `Regular Meshes And Colliders Instead Of Skinned` - data is computed based on the regular meshes for static *Entities* (with [`MeshRenderers`](https://docs.unity3d.com/Manual/class-MeshRenderer.html) component) and the colliders for animated *Entities* (with [`SkinnedMeshRenderer`](https://docs.unity3d.com/Manual/class-SkinnedMeshRenderer.html) component).
 This improves accuracy for static *Entities* with a negligible additional performance cost.